-number of student PID errors found in PEIMS submission 1 (fall 2007)
+number of student PID errors found in PEIMS submission 1 (fall 2009)

-number of student records in PEIMS submission 1 (fall 2007)
+number of student records in PEIMS submission 1 (fall 2009)

 (2) Percent of Underreported Students.
 Underreported students are 7th-12th graders who were enrolled at any time the prior year and who were not accounted for through district records or TEA processing in the current year.
-A district is required to submit a leaver record for any student served in grades 7-12 the previous year, unless the student received a GED certificate by August 31, is a previous Texas public school graduate, moved to another Texas public school district, or returned to the district by the end of the school start window (for this year's AEIS report, that was September 28, 2007).
+A district is required to submit a leaver record for any student served in grades 7-12 the previous year, unless the student received a GED certificate by August 31, is a previous Texas public school graduate, moved to another Texas public school district, or returned to the district by the end of the school start window (for 2009-10 the end of the school start window was September 25, 2009).
 Leaver reasons include: graduated, died, or dropped out.
 (For a more complete definition of leavers, see Leaver Records.)